Overeaters get diabetes from eating too much, too quickly, too frequently. Over-listeners get involuntary eye twitches.

 Despite the benefits, I failed my mission of quitting podcasts for a whole month.

 Had I podfasted in February, I would have made it.
 But I did it in July.

-And maybe I’m self-justifying, but I think it was a conscious, controlled choice.
+Maybe I’m self-justifying, but I think it was a conscious, controlled choice.
 A month is an arbitrary amount of time anyway, right?
 Twenty-eight days was enough for me to get what I wanted out of my experiment.
 Plus, I had a day of city driving ahead of me and needed something to distract me from losing my cool at distracted drivers.

 So, on July 29, I pressed play on NBA draft analysis from Zach Lowe.

 Just like my first bite after a multi-day food fast, that first episode was extra pleasurable.
-Also just like after a prolonged food fast, I got my fill sooner than I thought.
+Also just like breaking a prolonged food fast, I got my fill sooner than I thought.
 After only one episode, my ears and brain told me, “Enough.”

 I hadn’t accumulated much of a backlog of episodes to catch up on, anyway—only fifteen episodes.
 The other 85 or so that I’d normally consume in a month didn’t seem as interesting anymore.